chel-007/chel-007/README.md

 > ### In Website Development
 #### Among my Personal Access Sites :
 * **Akara9Research** - Akara9Research is a Site I built as a Parnertship Project, seeking to solve the problem of Misinformed, Biased, and Unclear Content Creating confusion in the world of Blockchain and the Metaverse. **[VISIT HERE](https://www.akara9research.com/)**
 * **Portals Xperience** - Portals Xperience is a Metaverse Studio powered by Blockchain Technology, that is building Immersive Media across 3d Games and Web Interactive Films for Web Browsers and Mobile Devices to promote Simplicity, Accessibility, and Fun.
+[VISIT HERE](https://portalsx.vercel.app/)